Mahad-Ghauri/Community-Health-Worker--Admin/.zencoder/rules/repo.md

 # CHW TB Management Admin Information

 ## Summary
 A Flutter application for TB management by Community Health Workers (CHWs).
 The app provides an administrative interface for managing patients with tuberculosis, healthcare facilities, and community health workers.
-It includes role-based access control with different interfaces for administrators and staff members.
+It includes role-based access control with different interfaces for administrators, staff members, and supervisors.

 ## Structure
 - **lib/**: Core application code organized in a feature-based structure